 Images: Dark Horse

 Snout Spout appeared in the She-Ra cartoon under both his working name Hose Nose and under his official name.
-As with many Filmation designs, his looks is somewhat simplified.
-Also the colors of his belt, gloves and boots are altered:
+As with many Filmation designs, his look is somewhat simplified.
+His head looks a bit like the second concept drawing shown earlier in this article, but with smaller tusks.
+Also the colors of his belt, harness, gloves and boots are altered:

 Image via the Dark Horse He-Man & She-Ra guide.